Stepmonster: Plot

 Todd gets taken to see a psychiatrist, Dr. Emmerson (Edie McClurg).
 He tells Dr. Emmerson the whole truth and nothing but, and she predictably ignores it all and assumes that he's just exaggerating things and that the two would get along if Todd gave her a chance.
 Denise is then sent to go see Dr. Emmerson, and predictably, she turns into her tropopkin form and eats her, destroying evidence that Todd knew what he was talking about.

 Todd's grandpa takes him out to a comic shop run by a flamboyant, cleanfreak Spock-like guy (Sean Whalen), and they look for a comic book on tropopkins so Todd can find out how to defeat them.
 Sadly, the comic book is $500, being a collector's copy.

 Todd then seemingly goes to peep on Wendy again, but sees Denise going after her.
 He goes to warn her, and instead sees her in her underwear.
 As Wendy freaks out, the monster bursts through her door.
 The monster instead freaks out when it's covered by a blanket, and then flees.
 This convinces Wendy what Todd had been saying.

 Todd then comes up with a plan: to get a loan on his violin to buy the $500 comic book—simply to gain the defeating information and then return the comic book and pay the pawnbroker right back, but Todd's dad George catches Todd in the act and threatens to throw the comic book away.
-Upon finding out that Todd got a loan on the violin, George angrily and rashly ripped up the $500 comic book into shreds.
+When George discovered that Todd had taken out a loan using the violin as collateral, he angrily and impulsively tore the $500 comic book to pieces.
 Todd and Wendy search through the garbage that night for the comic pieces and find all but the one piece of the comic book that reveals the monster's one weakness—just what Todd needed.

 The wedding day arrives, and there is a shot of Denise, in monster form, in her wedding dress, using a deep voice—her real voice, which George doesn't find suspicious for more than a split second.
 Todd waxes the steps in the hopes Denise will fall and reveal her true form.
 Denise falls down the steps as expected but turns out completely fine.
 The minister (John Astin) then pronounces George and Denise man and wife.